Pylons/pyramid/docs/narr/subrequest.rst

        server.serve_forever()

-In the above application, the call to ``request.subrequest(subreq)`` will raise a :exc:`ValueError` exception instead of obtaining a "500" response.
+In the above application, the call to ``request.subrequest(subreq)`` will actually raise a :exc:`ValueError` exception instead of retrieving a "500" response from the attempted invocation of ``view_two``.

 The :meth:`pyramid.request.Request.subrequest` API accepts two arguments: a positional argument ``request`` that must be provided, and and ``use_tweens``